 “Nearly every child born with a heart defect can be saved with timely surgical intervention.
-The Heart to Heart story is about how a few people came together to save the life of one sick child and soon after founded and evolved a volunteer organization that has already saved the lives of more than 20,000 children.
+The Heart to Heart story is about how a few people came together to save the life of one sick child and soon after founded and evolved a volunteer organization that has already saved the lives of nearly 30,000 children.
 Heart to Heart continues to have global impact by teaching others how to successfully treat congenital heart disease.”

 Every child has a story – and parents who have dreams for their child’s future.
 Some of these children saved by Heart to Heart in the past two decades are now young adults, leading healthy, productive lives.
 As part of Heart to Heart’s work we interview mothers of children scheduled for open heart surgery.
 Their stories, feelings, and insights add an important dimension to our clinical work and training.
 We present some of these stories here.